What should I do if my community has various needs at the same time?

 The USCCB works with an office called the Collection for the Church in Latin America, whose staff will manage the projects.

-The staff of the Collection for the Church in Latin America will analyze your proposal once it has arrived in the mail, by fax or in electronic form and will determine if the proposal falls under one of the eight categories established by the Bishop's Subcommittee and if the amount that you have estimated is appropriate for the completion of the project.
+The staff of the Collection for the Church in Latin America will analyze your proposal once it has arrived and will determine if the proposal falls under one of the eight categories established by the Bishop's Subcommittee and if the amount that you have estimated is appropriate for the completion of the project.

-What happens with my form once it arrives at the Subcommittee on the Church in Latin America?
+What happens with my project once it arrives at the Subcommittee on the Church in Latin America?

-Once the staff at the Church in Latin America receives the application package, it will be reviewed to make sure that it contains the corresponding support letters according to the goal of the project and the origin of the organization which is applying for funds.
+Once the staff at the Church in Latin America receives the application, it will be reviewed to make sure that it contains the corresponding support letters according to the goal of the project and the origin of the organization which is applying for funds.

 In the following phase, it will be analyzed to make sure that the project has an adequate justification, the goal is feasible and to ensure that the objectives and goals are coherent.
 In the case of an event, retreat, seminar, workshop and/or classes, it is important that this information be complete.